 Modern Yoga v2.018 - Body Malfunctions

 Body malfunctions are a routine and normal part of Yoga practice and one of the benefits of practising Yoga is that as you progress, you get to hone your awareness skills to a level where you can notice your body malfunctioning in every single asana.
-But when your Yoga teacher says soothingly, “Be an interested observer of your body” when what they really mean is “Will you stop flapping your arms/legs/head around!”
+But when your Yoga teacher says soothingly, “Be an interested observer of your body”, what they really mean is “Will you stop flapping your arms/legs/head around!”

 For some unknown reason, your legs will not go straight when you are lying on your back and lift them up.
 Everyone else in the class undertakes this movement with carefree abandon.
 Apparently, when you were born, you were allocated the extremely short version of hamstrings.

 You get to the stage of being able to lift your legs up with something resembling straightness.
 You are so pleased that you try and hold them in this position nonchalantly, except for the tiny tremors that have begun to affect your stomach muscles.
-The tremors become 8 on the Richter scale muscle earthquakes as you hold your leg there for the next 30 seconds.
+The tremors become force 8 on the muscle earthquake Richter scale as you hold your leg there for the next 30 seconds.
 Then the posture ends and you drop your legs down, realising, as you start gasping, that you hadn’t actually been breathing – at all.

 You watch your Yoga teacher/instructor demonstrate an extremely challenging arm balance/headstand/handstand.
 You think they are pushing it.
 And then you think, “if they are pushing it, just imagine what I’ll be doing!”
 This is the time to speak up and ask if it’s OK to do this one, because you might have high blood pressure/low blood pressure/a suspected heart problem and perhaps you should just have a bit of a lie down instead.